5 Simple Ways to Unclog Your Shower Drain

 - Pour boiling water down the clogged drain.

 - Pour 1 cup baking soda followed by 1 cup vinegar down the drain.

 - Let it sit for 15 minutes before flushing with boiling water.

 Alternatively, try pouring 1 cup baking soda, 1 cup salt, and 1 cup white vinegar into the blocked drain; let it sit for 15 minutes before flushing with boiling water.

 A third method involves using water pressure to amplify the formula's flushing power.
 Pour 1 cup baking soda and 1 cup white vinegar into the drain.
 If it's a bathtub drain clog, place the drain plug in place.
 For shower drains, use a rubber drain cover or a wet washcloth to block the drain.
 Fill the tub or shower basin with hot water.
 Let it sit for 10 minutes before pulling the plug; the emptying water should push the vinegar-soda-softened clog out of the pipe.
 Flush with boiling water.

-Water still backing up?
-Turn to a commercial drain cleaner.
+If water is still backing up after trying these DIY methods, turn to a commercial drain cleaner.